 Several studies have been carried out to understand why government projects are abandoned in Nigeria.
 Jonathan Oniore’s Budget Implementation and Economic Development in Delta State from 1991 to 2010 is one of the studies.

 The researcher discovered lack of accountability, nonconsideration of reasonable suggestions from interest groups while preparing budget, inadequate monitoring instruments, political instability, non-usage of accurate data, and inconsistent economic planning.

 Oniore recommended in the study, which was published in 2014, strict observance of budget discipline, creation of enabling operational environment, putting in place of adequate supervisory machinery, positive consideration of reasonable suggestions from interest groups, introduction of remedial measures at the appropriate time and the use of accurate data in the cause of preparing budgets.

-In addition, authors of Budget and Implementation of Public Policy in Nigeria, Victor Ekhator and Paul Chima, found that the goals of most policies were not accomplished in the country due to incessant budget failure at the stage of the formulation and implementation.
+In addition, the authors of Budget and Implementation of Public Policy in Nigeria, Victor Ekhator and Paul Chima, found that the goals of most policies were not accomplished in Nigeria due to incessant budget failure at the stages of formulation and implementation.